elixir-europe/infectious-diseases-toolkit/data-description/fair-data.md

 * Provide detailed metadata for infectious disease datasets, including the source, collection date, location, and any performed protocols (e.g. nasal swab being the method of isolation: [EFO:0010741](http://www.ebi.ac.uk/efo/EFO_0010741)).
 Even when the granularity of the (meta)data varies, you should always use descriptive fields with broadly understandable values.
 * Use controlled vocabularies and ontologies to describe human data and infectious diseases (e.g. [EFO:0007182](http://www.ebi.ac.uk/efo/EFO_0007182) for Brill-Zinsser disease).
 Furthermore, do not forget contextual data that must meet intercommunity standards, for example: time, temperature, pressure, chemical components…
 * Controlled vocabulary refers to a set of terms, standardised by the field community,  used to describe and categorise concepts, ensuring consistency and accuracy in data organisation and retrieval.
-For example, when a disease (e.g. Alport syndrome) has multiple used names (e.g. Alport deafness-nephropathy), it is recommended to use the designated one in the ontologies, so the redundancy is kept to a minimum.
+For example, when an infectious disease (e.g., malaria) has multiple names (e.g., Plasmodium infection, jungle fever), it is recommended to use the designated one in the ontologies to minimise redundancy and improve data integration.
 * Make use of existing metadata standards, such as Data Catalog Vocabularies (DCATs) or the Minimum information about a single amplified genome (MISAG) and a metagenome-assembled genome (MIMAG) of bacteria and archaea ([Bowers et al., 2017](https://www.nature.com/articles/nbt.3893)).
 * Structure your data so that it is [machine-actionable](https://rdmkit.elixir-europe.org/machine_actionability#what-does-machine-readable-machine-actionable-or-machine-interpretable-mean-for-data-and-metadata-in-rdm).
 * Your data should include qualified references to other data sources and metadata, which would increase the traceability and context of your dataset.
 This may ultimately be needed for necessary meta analyses in pandemic situations.
 References in fields like the source of patient data (e.g. [UBERON:0001707](http://purl.obolibrary.org/obo/UBERON_0001707)), the laboratory that performed the analysis (e.g. including the name of the laboratory, the name of the institution, and its location), or the specific protocol (e.g. [sample collection](https://journals.asm.org/doi/full/10.1128/JCM.40.11.3956-3963.2002)) used, greatly enhance the quality and transparency of the data.